 Albemarle Corp.
 ALB

-The next Albemarle Corp. dividend is expected to go ex in 2 months and to be paid in 3 months.
+The next Albemarle Corp. dividend will go ex in 2 months for 39c and will be paid in 2 months.

 There are typically 4 dividends per year (excluding specials), and the dividend cover is approximately 4.5.